ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 ### Dealing with conflict

+_Demonstrate how you've learned from mistakes and adversity._

 1. Give an example of when you had to work with someone who was difficult to get along with.
 How did you handle interactions with that person?

 1. Talk about about a time when you were frustrated at work and how you dealt with it.